csc7/PP5_CI_GDEC/README.md

 ___
 # **5 .
 Data Model**

 The e-commerce business model underlying the application is designed in such a way that a **"user"** (who is uniquely identified by ID) can buy **"products"** (that are also uniquely identified by ID and SKU) by sending a **"order"** (that is uniquely identified by ID and order number).
 Then, since an order can have many products, and simoutaneously a product can be requested by many orders, an **"order line item"** is created to uniquely relate a specific product to a specific order.
-This "order line item" divides the many-to-many relation between "order" and "product" in two one-to-many relations ("order-order line item" and "order line item-product").
+This "order line item" divides the many-to-many relation between "order" and "product" in two one-to-many relations ("order-order line item" and "order line item-product"). **"Product comments"** can be added (related) to each product and to the user who comments

 Then, a **"category"** is created and related to the type of product in order to help on the search of them.

+Additionally, a **"wish list"** allows users to strore products for a later purchase.

-Finally, a **"contact"** model is created, unrelated to the previous tables, to contact the site owner in any case, regardless of an order is issued or is not by a user.
+Finally, a **"contact"** model is created, unrelated to the previous tables, to contact the site owner in any case, regardless of an order being issued or not being a user.

 The project database is built with PostgreSQL and deployed in Heroku platform.
 Its tables or models are build with Django models and follows the models given by the Code Institute "I Think Therefore I Blog" project.
 The following chart shows the tables and data involved, and how they are related: